 These are thought to be genetic and can be quite hard to treat or predict.

 They are worsened mainly by the overproduction of collagen, which can be regulated by injecting steroid medication.

 If you have it, it is best to consult with a medical professional for proper guidance.

-There are various tips and guidelines on how to minimize scars.
-The key to minimizing scarring is to slow down the amount of work your body has to do to heal the wound.
+There are various tips and guidelines on how to minimize them.
+The key to do that is to slow down the amount of work your body has to do to heal the wound.

 Cuts that go deeper or spread apart will heal better if they are stitched by a clinician.
 It is important to note that stitching should be done as soon as possible, while the wound is still fresh.

 If it takes too long before stitching, your wound may be contaminated with bacteria or germs.
 In this case, your doctor may be against stitching the wound because of fear of infection.